-Senior health medical alert monitors are critical to improving health care among the elderly while assuring caregivers that seniors are safe.
+Senior health care is getting a boost with medical alert monitors are critical to improving health care among the elderly while assuring caregivers that seniors are safe.

 The British Medical Journal estimates that seniors using personal emergency response systems fail to push the button 80% of the time.
 40% of the elderly fall each year, representing 70% of senior deaths.
 This can happen even in a living facility.